kavyareddy1210/mars-rovers/README.md

 OUTPUT​:
 The output for each rover should be its final coordinates and heading.
-SAMPLE INPUT AND OUTPUT:
+# SAMPLE INPUT AND OUTPUT:
 Test Input:
 5 5
 1 2 N
 LMLMLMLMM
 3 3 E
 MMRMMRMRRM
-Expected Output:
+# Expected Output:
 1 3 N
 5 1 E

+# Assumptions
+This application handles validation of input file entered.
+It implements rspec for most of the application.

+# Instructions to run application and tests
+`ruby init.rb input.txt`